Garrett Richards: Boston Red Sox

 On February 3, 2021, Richards officially signed a one-year, $10 million contract with the Boston Red Sox.
 He made his Red Sox debut on April 4, taking the loss in a start against the Baltimore Orioles after allowing six runs on seven hits in two innings.
 On June 16, Richards notched his first MLB career hit, an RBI double off of Atlanta Braves starter Ian Anderson.
 In late June, he was one of several pitchers who complained about sudden rule changes regarding foreign substances.
 After compiling a 6–7 record in 22 starts with a 5.22 ERA, he was moved to Boston's bullpen on August 11.
 This move occurred days before the return of starter Chris Sale, who made his first appearance of the season on August 14.
 Richards made six relief appearances through the end of August, allowing only a single run in 10 1/3 innings.
 Overall during the regular season, Richards made 40 appearances (22 starts) while compiling a 7–8 record with 4.87 ERA and three saves; he struck out 115 batters in 136 2/3 innings.
 He made one postseason appearance, pitching 1/3 of an inning against the Tampa Bay Rays in the Division Series.
 On November 7, the team declined to exercise their $10 million option on Richards for 2022, making him a free agent.

 Texas Rangers

-On March 20, 2022, Richards officially signed a one-year contract with the Texas Rangers.
-On August 17, Richards was designated for assignment.
+On March 20, 2022, Richards officially signed a one-year, $4.5 million contract with the Texas Rangers.
+In 32 appearances for the Rangers, he posted a 1-1 record and 5.27 ERA with 36 strikeouts across 42 2/3 innings pitched.
+On August 17, Richards was designated for assignment by Texas.
 He cleared waivers and became a free agent on August 23.

 Pitching style

 Richards leads with four-seam and two-seam fastballs at mid-90s mph (tops out at 99) with running action.
 He also has a changeup to lefties, a slider to righties, and a curveball.
 Joe Girardi, known for serving as manager of the New York Yankees, noted that Richards' fastball is exceptional because "its movement... is not consistent".
-In 2018, he led the MLB in average spin rate for sliders (2919 rpm) and curveballs (3253 rpm).
+In 2018, he led MLB in average spin rate for sliders (2919 rpm) and curveballs (3253 rpm).